 Decommissioning San Onofre Nuclear Generating Station

-SCE formally notified the Nuclear Regulatory Commission (NRC) on June 12, 2013 that it had permanently ceased operation of Units 2 and 3 on June 7, 2013.
-The notification, called a Certification of Permanent Cessation of Power Operations, set the stage for SCE to begin preparations for decommissioning.
+SCE formally notified the Nuclear Regulatory Commission (NRC) on June 12, 2013, that it had permanently ceased operation of Units 2 and 3 on June 7, 2013.
+The notification, called a Certification of Permanent Cessation of Power Operations, set the stage for SCE to begin preparations for decommissioning and dismantling the plant.

-Decommissioning is a well-defined NRC process that involves transferring the used fuel into safe storage, followed by the removal and disposal of radioactive components and materials.
-Longer term, this process calls for reducing residual radioactivity to a level that is safe for unrestricted use by SCE’s employees and the public.
+Decommissioning is a well-defined NRC process that involves safely transferring the used nuclear fuel into storage, followed by the eventual removal and disposal of radioactive components and materials from the site.
+Any residual radioactivity will be reduced in a manner and to a level that is safe for unrestricted use by SCE’s employees and the public.
 This will support the termination of SCE’s NRC license and return of site to its owner, the U.S. Navy.

 Dismantlement began first quarter 2020 and involves the deconstruction of above-grade structures associated with Units 2 and 3 in compliance with NRC requirements, as well as the partial removal of offshore undersea conduits (large pipes) and offshore buoys and anchors.